Steve-Tech/SimpleMusicLibrary/README.md

 ### Setup
 - `pip install -r requirements.txt`
 - `python3 setup.py`
-  - `Download Bootswatch Themes? [y/N]: ` - Download themes from bootswatch?
+  - `Download Bootswatch Themes? [y/N]: ` - Download themes from bootswatch
   - `Drop All Tables? [y/N]: ` - Reset all data, only needed for reinstall
   - `Drop All Music Tables? [y/N]: ` - Reset all data except userdata, only needed for reinstall
-  - The script will then create users and search the library for songs
+  - `Create Users? [y/N]: ` - Create users from settings, does no harm if users exist
+  - `Search Library for Songs? [y/N]: ` - Delete deleted songs and add new songs to the database
 - Run `app.py` with your WSGI server